High Strain Rate Behaviour of Elastomers

 There is increasing interest in the mechanical response of low modulus polymers and bio-materials to high strain rate deformation, such as occurs during impact loading.
 However, measuring this response is still a challenge.
 This talk will give a brief overview of traditional high strain rate measurement methods, and their application to low modulus materials, outlining some of the difficulties in performing and interpreting these experiments.
 It will then give descriptions of more recently developed techniques, specifically the use of time-temperature superposition and wave propagation to as methods to diagnose response to high rate properties.

 Aerospace Applications of Elastomers for Extreme Environments: Challenges & Opportunities - Jason Foley (US Air Force, USA)

 Elastomers are nearly ubiquitous aerospace applications.
 However, the design of systems for the extreme environments encountered in military service requires performance that is simply beyond the capabilities of presently available materials.
 The US Air Force Research Laboratory (AFRL) is exploring the use of elastomeric materials to manipulate and control the propagation of mechanical energy in complex systems.
 Research into passive and active shock-mitigation systems for electronics, the dynamics of energetic composites, and micro-architected, magneto-responsive elastomers for active control of dynamic response will be discussed.

 This event was free to attend due to the generous RIEG sponsorship from ARTIS.

 Venue and booking

-This event is being championed by Prof Clive Siviour, Professor of Engineering at Oxord University.
+This event was championed by Prof Clive Siviour, Professor of Engineering at Oxord University.